【Finished】2022 Foundation Designated Research Project Research Report Meeting

 a) Theme

-Among the various SD training programs of the Consortium of Universities Kyoto, we will conduct a growth tracking survey of all graduates of the current SD seminar and the former university administrator training, which is the flagship training with the highest burden in terms of both quality and quantity, and verify the effectiveness.
-By measuring the effectiveness of these programs and comparing them with similar programs nationwide, we will clarify their strengths and weaknesses, and propose how to build a training system as a consortium of universities Kyoto SD in the future.
+Among the various types of SD training conducted by the University Consortium Kyoto, we will conduct a growth tracking survey of all graduates of the current SD seminar and the former university administrator training, which is the flagship training with the highest load in both quality and quantity, and verify the effectiveness of the training.
+By measuring the effectiveness of these programs and at the same time comparing them with similar programs nationwide, we will clarify their strengths and weaknesses and propose how to build a training system as a university consortium Kyoto SD project in the future.

-Kyoto Bunkyo University Educational Planning Division Director Takamichi Murayama
+Kyoto Bunkyo University Director of Educational Planning Division, Takamichi Murayama

 4. How to apply

-If you wish to participate, please join us by January 14 (Tue.) ~ February 25 (Tue.)
+If you would like to participate, please join us by January 14 (Tue) ~ February 25 (Tue)

-Please apply from the application form on the Foundation's website.
+Please apply using the application form on the Foundation’s website.

 https://www.consortium.or.jp/project/chosakenkyu/shiteikadai/form-1

-Consortium of Universities Kyoto Research and Public Relations Division
+University Consortium Kyoto Research & Public Relations Division

 E-mail: shitei-kadai-ml [at] consortium.or.jp

-Call for Researchers (Research Groups) for the FY2020 "Designated Survey Project Project"
+Call for Researchers (Research Groups) for the 2020 “Designated Research Project”

-The Consortium of Universities Kyoto (hereinafter referred to as the "Foundation") has set designated survey themes and conducts research by researchers in specialized fields with the aim of contributing to the improvement and review of Foundation projects, new development, and sophistication.
+The University Consortium Kyoto (hereinafter referred to as the “Foundation”) has established designated research topics and conducts research by researchers in specialized fields with the aim of contributing to the improvement and review of the Foundation’s projects, as well as new development and sophistication.

 Theme 1

-: Measures to raise the level of activities to attract international students in the Kyoto area based on the current situation of internationalization at Kyoto universities
+Measures to raise the level of activities to attract international students in the Kyoto region based on the current state of internationalization at Kyoto universities

 Theme 2

-The maximum amount of research expenses per project is 1.5 million yen.
+The maximum amount of research and development expenses per project is 1.5 million yen.

-* Researchers (in the case of groups, the principal investigator) must be full-time faculty members belonging to affiliated universities and junior colleges of the Foundation.
+*Researchers (in the case of groups, the principal investigators) are full-time faculty members who belong to a member university or junior college of the Foundation.

-For details on the business, please check the following URL.
+For more information about the project, please refer to the following URL.

 https://www.consortium.or.jp/project/chosakenkyu/shiteikadai